 I was excited to find that the local grocery store here in NY carried Celeriac, because it’s an awesome low carb potato substitute.
 If you’ve never tried it before it may be a little intimidating at first – it certainly doesn’t LOOK appetizing (or even edible) at first glance.

-Once you get into the firm, white center though, you can do all sorts of great things with it.
+Once you get into the firm, white center though, you can do all sorts of great things with celery root.
 You’ll find that it has a slight celery smell, and a faint celery flavor as well.
 That’s why I chose to mask it with strong flavors like bacon and parmesan in this recipe.
 I swear if I didn’t tell you it wasn’t potato in this recipe, you’d never know it.

 To prepare your Celery root, cut it in half (carefully) and then lay the flat half on your cutting board and cut down the sides to take the inedible peel off in ribbons.